linusng/ANC_Reports/anc-proj-report-1.md

 t-SNE creates a probability distribution using the Gaussian distribution that defines the relationships between the points in high-dimensional space. t-SNE uses the t-distribution to recreate the probability distribution in low-dimensional space.
 [2]

 ### PCA with TSNE
-The idea between using both PCA and TSNE to visualize the high dimensional principal components in a 2D space.
+The idea of using both PCA and TSNE to visualize the high dimensional principal components in a 2D space.

 PCA here takes in the high dimensional features of say the FFT-A with 918 entries of shape 12285 bins values and calculates the primary components